Skip to content

 The numbers on the pump—usually #1 or #2—refer to different grades of diesel designed for different temperatures.
 No. 2 diesel is the go-to for most of the year.
 It has higher energy content and provides better fuel economy.
 However, in cold weather, it can start to "gel," thickening up and clogging your fuel lines.
 That’s where No. 1 diesel comes in.
 It’s less viscous and has anti-gelling properties, making it ideal for frigid South Dakota winters.
 Most stations offer a "winter blend," which is a mix of #1 and #2 diesel, to give you the best of both worlds: cold-weather performance without a major hit to your fuel economy.

-Find the Best Diesel Prices in Your Area
+How to Find the Best Diesel Prices Near You

 Fuel is one of your biggest operating costs, so every cent you save at the pump goes straight back into your pocket.
 But with prices changing constantly and varying from one exit to the next, finding the best deal can feel like a guessing game.
 The good news is, you don't have to leave it to chance.
 With a few simple strategies, you can consistently find the most competitive diesel prices wherever your route takes you.
 A little planning before you fill up can lead to significant savings over the course of a month or year, making a real difference for your bottom line.